singleplatform-eng/ansible-users/README.md

 * update_password - This can be either 'always' or 'on_create'
   - 'always' will update passwords if they differ. (default)
   - 'on_create' will only set the password for newly created users.
+* expires - Optional expiry time for the user in epoch, it will be ignored on platforms that do not support this.
+Since Ansible 2.6 you can remove the expiry time by specifying a negative value.
+Currently supported on GNU/Linux and FreeBSD.
 * group - Optional primary group override.
 * groups - A list of supplementary groups for the user.
 * append - If yes, will only add groups, not set them to just the list in groups (optional).